Sharon Bulova

 Sharon Bulova, first elected in 1987 as Braddock District Supervisor, served on the Fairfax County Board of Supervisors for 32 years.
 She was elected Chairman in 2009 and served three terms until her retirement in 2019.

-For 20 of her 32 years in office, Sharon served as chair of the Board of Supervisors Budget Committee.
-She successfully steered the Board through several recessions and downturns, maintaining Fairfax County’s coveted triple AAA bond rating and highly rated school system.
-One of her proudest initiatives was the creation of Faith Communities in Action, a partnership between the County and faith communities representing the many diverse houses of worship within the county in order to better serve the human services needs of the community.
+For 20 of her 32 years in office, Sharon served as chair of the Board’s Budget Committee, successfully steering the county through several recessions and downturns, while maintaining Fairfax County’s coveted triple AAA bond rating and highly rated school system.
+Some of Sharon’s proudest achievements include: the creation of Faith Communities in Action, a partnership between the county and faith communities to better serve the human services needs of the community; implementation of recommendations from the Ad-Hoc Police Practices Review Commission to ensure a culture of fairness and public trust in the resolution of police-involved incidents; and the creation of Diversion First, which provides individuals experiencing a mental health crises care instead of incarceration.
+In 2022 a building in Merrifield, the Community Health Center, was named in her honor.

-During her years in office Sharon has been a proponent of preserving history.
-Her A Look Back at Braddock Committee authored the book Braddock’s True Gold, a collection of oral histories describing life at the turn of the century in the middle part of the county.
-One of the stories involved Oak Hill, a 1790 era former manor house in Annandale, part of the larger Ravensworth Plantation, ancestral home of the Fitzhugh family, destroyed in a mysterious fire in 1926.
-Through Sharon’s efforts the house, including its original landscaping, was preserved through the first-time use of an historic easement.
+Throughout her career, Sharon was a proponent of preserving history.
+Her A Look Back at Braddock Committee authored the book and website Braddock’s True Gold, a collection of oral histories describing life at the turn of the center in the middle part of the county.
+One of the stories involved Oak Hill, a 1790 era former manor housed in Annandale, ancestral home of the Fitzhugh family.
+Through Sharon’s efforts, the house, including its original landscaping, was preserved through the first-time use of a an historic easement.

-In retirement, Sharon serves on the Virginia Passenger Rail Authority Board and the Workhouse Arts Foundation Board of Trustees.
+In retirement, Sharon (a lifetime doodler and caricature artist) serves on the Workhouse Arts Foundation Board of Directors.